skillitzimberg/pomodoro/PLANNING.md

 1. As a user I want to see an option to SWITCH betweem the Work and Rest timers
     - Display an element to be used to SWITCH between the Work and Rest timers

-2. As a user I want to see the Work timer when I use choose that option
+2. As a user I want to be able to SWITCH between the Rest and Work timers

-3. As a user I want to see the Rest timer when I use choose that option
+    - Create a reference to the SWITCH
+    - Add an event handler to SWITCH
+    - Create the event handler for SWITCH
+    - Create CSS class to hide elements
+    - Create an element for the Rest timer
+    - Give the Rest timer element the hide class
+    - Toggle the hide class for both the Work & Rest timers when the SWITCH is used
+    - Change the SWITCH text appropriately

 ### Rest Timer
 1. As a user I want to see an option to START the Rest timer